ArmanE-V/Sudoku-Difficulty/README.md

 - **Archive Availability:** Archive published for previous week of released puzzles
 - **Link:**  [https://www.sudokuoftheday.com/dailypuzzles](https://www.sudokuoftheday.com/dailypuzzles)

-In total, the dataset containing all five websites has 1320 puzzles, with 60 puzzles per difficulty level for each website.
+In total, the dataset containing all 5 websites has 1320 puzzles, with 60 puzzles per difficulty level from each website.

 ## File Structure